Yannael/BigDataAnalytics_INFOH515/README.md

 # Exercise classes - Overview

-This repository contains the material for the execise classes of the ULB/VUB Big Data Analytics master course (first semester 2018) - Advanced analytics part.
+This repository contains the material for the exercise classes of the ULB/VUB Big Data Analytics master course (first semester 2018) - Advanced analytics part.

 These hands-on sessions provide: